shotstack/video-to-mp3-demo/README.md

 View the live demo at: https://shotstack.io/demo/video-to-mp3/

-The demo is built using Node JS and can be used with either Express Framework or deployed as a serverless projects using AWS Lambda and API Gateway.
+The demo is built using Node.js and can be used with either Express Framework or deployed as a serverless projects using AWS Lambda and API Gateway.

 ### Requirements